 Lucid dreaming—when you’re aware that you’re dreaming while still asleep—opens the door to a world of limitless possibilities.
 One intriguing and often surreal experience many lucid dreamers report is looking into a mirror during their dreams.
-But what exactly happens when you look in a mirror in a lucid dream, and what does it mean?

 In this article, we’ll explore the psychology and symbolism of mirrors in lucid dreams, what you might see, and how it can enhance your dream exploration.